LucaZ98/Econometrics_project/README.md

 ## Personal Contribution

-I personally contributed to the development of the **first two items** on the list.
+I personally contributed to the development of the **first two bullett points** on the list.